aymenfurter/github-copilot-advanced-labs/lab5-ai-sdlc/README.md

 ### Generate HTML Prototype
 **Copilot Chat:**

 "OK - Let's implement this user story.
 Start by generating a prototype form with for submitting the insurance claim as per the user story.
-Use the screenshot as a reference for the layout and design."
+Use the screenshot as a reference for the layout, font style and design."

 ### Edit Form Component